Bhavana

 Bhāvanā (Pali; Sanskrit: भावना, also bhāvanā) literally means "development" or "cultivating" or "producing" in the sense of "calling into existence".
 It is an important concept in Buddhist practice (Patipatti).
-The word bhavana normally appears in conjunction with another word forming a compound phrase such as citta-bhavana (the development or cultivation of the heart/mind) or metta-bhavana (the development/cultivation of lovingkindness).
+The word bhavana normally appears in conjunction with another word forming a compound phrase such as citta-bhavana (the development or cultivation of the heart/mind) or metta-bhavana (the development/cultivation of loving-kindness).
 When used on its own, bhavana signifies contemplation and 'spiritual cultivation' generally.

 Etymology

 Bhavana derives from the word Bhava meaning becoming or the subjective process of arousing mental states.

 To explain the cultural context of the historical Buddha's employment of the term, Glenn Wallis emphasizes bhavana's sense of cultivation.
 He writes that a farmer performs bhavana when he or she prepares soil and plants a seed.
 Wallis infers the Buddha's intention with this term by emphasizing the terrain and focus on farming in northern India at the time in the following passage: